 The AchilloTrain from Bauerfeind alleviates Achilles tendonitis by stabilizing, and supporting your Achilles tendon.
 It does so without restricting mobility.

-The AchilloTrainis designed for tendonitis , post-surgery therapy, pain in the back of your heel, and inflammation around your tendon.
+This brace is designed for tendonitis, post-surgery therapy, pain in the back of your heel, and inflammation around your tendon.

-The AchilloTrain offers the threefold therapeutic effect of distributing pressure.
+Distributing pressure offers a threefold therapeutic effect, and the AchilloTrain focuses on this.
 It reduces impact, relieves pain, and produces a massage effect that prevents the buildup of fluid.

 Its three-dimensional, contoured knit conforms to your ankle’s natural shape, allowing it mobility while providing it stability.
 It even fits well in your instep.

 Cushioning on your heels and Achilles keep it comfortable for all day wear.
 It is made from breathable material to prevent the buildup of moisture.
-Also, it is left right specific to achieve a perfect fit.
+It is left/right specific to achieve a perfect fit.

 - Is really good at relieving pain